 Presentation: Child with non-syndromic hearing loss

-Non-syndromic hearing loss is a partial or total loss of hearing not associated with other signs or symptoms (in contrast to syndromic hearing loss, in which other parts of the body are affected too).
-It can be unilateral or bilateral, pre-lingual or post-lingual and can vary from mild to profound.
-It can be sensorineural (that is, structures of the inner ear are affected) or mixed (a combination of sensorineural and conductive hearing loss).
+Non-syndromic hearing loss is a partial or total loss of hearing in an otherwise well individual.
+It can be unilateral or bilateral, pre-lingual or post-lingual, and mild to profound.
+It can be sensorineural or mixed (combination of sensorineural and conductive).

 Example clinical scenario